codio-content/Coding_with_Python-Conditional_statements/.guides/content/Boolean-d009.md

 hasJumper = False
 ```

 ... and the result would be the same.
 However, mixing up your `true` and `false` comparisons can be confusing.
-It is more readable to make all your comparisons to `true` if possible.
+It is more readable to make all your comparisons `true` if possible.

 ## Play with the chart
-Go ahead and step through the chart.
-Feel free to change the values of `isCold` and `hasJumper` and follow the flow of execution.
+Step through the chart.
+Feel free to experiment and change the values of `isCold` and `hasJumper` and follow the flow of execution to make sure you understand.

-We will move on to a couple of challenges to reinforce the Boolean concepts.
+On the next pages are some challenges to reinforce your understanding of Boolean concepts.